 At secondary school, he considered a career in law, but was never totally committed.
 “I ended up reading ancient history at uni, which I enjoyed, but I knew I wanted to run my own business.

 In 2005, Adam set up online musical instrument retailer Karacha from his home town of Bangor, Northern Ireland.
 “We offer school kids good quality-instruments at affordable prices.
 It’s not a terribly original idea, but I identified a gap in the market.
 The business is doing well and continues to evolve.”

 A year later he set up Sendmybag, following an unpleasant journey to an airport lugging suitcases only to be met with excess baggage charges on arrival.
-“For a fixed fee we collect luggage from students’ homes and deliver it to halls, and vice versa, within 48 hours, anywhere in the UK.
+“For an affordble, fixed fee we collect luggage and deliver it to wherever it needs to be.
 It’s an excellent business, the result of trying to solve a problem - the basis for many good businesses.”

 He would also like to set up his own charity.
 “Many charities could be run much better.
 Some day, I’d like to use my money, creativity and know-how to do good things in the community.”

 How much is the young businessman driven by money?
 “I’d be earning much more now if I had become a lawyer,” he smiles.
 “Obviously, I want to make money, but it’s not everything.
 I like the freedom and satisfaction you get from working for yourself… deciding your own destiny.
 I couldn’t work for someone else now, however good the money was.”

 Adam admits he still makes the classic mistake of working within his businesses, rather than on them (“However minor a customer enquiry or complaint, I can’t rest until it’s sorted out”).
 He can’t recall any low points in business so far, while he bluntly refuses to talk about high points.